-The Directors propose to accumulate the loss of the current year to Accumulated Profits/Losses.
+The Directors propose to accumulate the profit of the current year to retained earnings.

 (17) Events after the reporting period

 The macroeconomic influences occurred since the end of the reporting period, especially related to the Russia-Ukraine conflict, have an impact on ZF Group as a whole.